thibaultyou/tradingview-alerts-processor/README.md

 ### Step 2 - SSH access

+>
+> If you're not confident with SSH you can open a Terminal using your browser on AWS lightsail by clicking on your instance and skip this step
+>

 - Create SSH key pairs
   - Go to [AWS lightsail > SSH keys](https://lightsail.aws.amazon.com/ls/webapp/account/keys)
   - Select default key